 - My Little Pony: Friendship Is Magic has very little silent moments to begin with (generally, if no one's talking or singing there's background music to fill the dead space instead), but many foreign dubs of the show have characters grunt, yelp, or otherwise vocalize where they originally said nothing.
 An example of this can be seen in the first episode: in the original version, one of the background ponies can be seen waving at Twilight as she runs past.
 The Italian version dubbed her as saying "Ciao!"

 - Admit it... you're used to some kind of background noise.

-- As most parents will tell you, they'd much rather they be hearing Lull Destruction than absolute silence — because then it means the kids are doing something bad or are hurt.
+- As most parents will tell you, they'd much rather they be hearing this than absolute silence — because absolute silence means the kids are doing something bad or are hurt.

 - Animals, even people, want some kind of background noise.
 If you're ever out in the woods and you have nothing but complete silence—no birds, no bugs, nothing—it's generally an indication that something may be very, very wrong and you will start feeling creeped out.
 This will even carry over into controlled environments.
 If there's not even a little white noise in the background, it's going to start getting uncomfortable.

-- White Torture uses a lack of Lull Destruction as a means of torture and punishment.
+- White Torture uses a lack of this as a means of torture and punishment.
 Tropes Are Not Bad indeed.